 |High West Street, Gateshead||Northbound carriageway, from a point 104 metres north of the junction with Warwick Street, extending in a northerly direction to the junction with the A184 Regent Street, for a distance of 59 metres|

 |South Shore Road, Gateshead Quays||The entire carriageway from a point 165 metres west of its junction with Mill Road in a westerly direction for 112 metres|

 |West Central Route A184||The inside lane of the northbound carriageway from a point 97.5 metres north-east of the junction with Mulgrave Terrace in a north-easterly then northerly direction for 163.5 metres, then continuing in the central lane of that highway in a north-westerly direction for 34 metres|

-General queries may be sent to firstname.lastname@example.org, although communications regarding the Traffic Regulation Order must be dealt with in line with the statutory process once it is advertised.
-Please note that this email address cannot be used to submit an appeal against a Penalty Charge Notice, please follow the process set out in the Notice.
+For general queries, email email@example.com.
+Communications regarding the Traffic Regulation Order must be dealt with in line with the statutory process once it is advertised.
+This email address cannot be used to submit an appeal against a Penalty Charge Notice - please follow the process set out in the Notice.